absorensen/numbers_go_brrrr/m2_concurrency/s5_async.md

 If you think back to the earlier page ```m2::s1``` about threads, you can imagine the same scenario as threading.
 You launch a bunch of jobs, store their handles, then when you are done launching jobs, you might even have some other work to do in the mean time, you await all of your handles until you are ready to move on.
-But, allow me to quote Rust's [async book](https://rust-lang.github.io/async-book/) -
+But, allow me to quote Rust's [async book][5] -

 > The most common way to run a Future is to .await it.
 When .await is called on a Future, it will attempt to run it
 > to completion.
 If the Future is blocked, it will yield control of the current thread.
 When more progress can be
 > made, the Future will be picked up by the executor and will resume running, allowing the .await to resolve.

-if a future, for example representing download of a file, in which case there maybe be multiple other factors than just the system we are in control of, calling ```.await``` may result in the current thread yielding.
+if a future, for example representing download of a file, in which case there may be multiple other factors than just the system we are in control of, calling ```.await``` may result in the current thread yielding.
 Another thing we could do is the ```join!()``` macro.
 This is sort of like calling ```.await``` on a bunch of futures at the same time.
 Like so -